ButinVladimir/project-idle-takeover/ROADMAP.md

 Development level shows how developed player is.
 Higher development levels allow purchasing items with higher level and unlocks new sidejobs and contracts.
 Development level increases after reaching certain development points thresholds.
 Most cities have upper limit on development level.
 After relocating development level is reset.
 Each city has it's own development level factors.

-## Favors
+## Reputation

-Favors are faction-specific currency.
-Favors are earned by completing operations, capturing more districts, by increasing development level, by hacking or can be bought by money.
-Favors can be spent on purchasing faction designs, negating prestige effects, decreasing prices or using faction specific perks.
+Reputation is faction-specific currency.
+Reputation is earned by completing contracts and operations.
+Reputation can be spent on favors, such as purchasing faction designs or faction specific perks.

-## Qualities and difficulties
+## Tiers and difficulties

-Various objects have different quality or difficulty.
-It's marked as number from I to VII.
+Various objects have different tier.
+It's marked as roman number, like I or IV.

 ## Company